 You could be forgiven for wanting to visit simply for the cider and cheddar cheese, the produce that the county is most famous for, but this is only a taste of what Somerset is all about; there’s so much more to do here, so it should come as little wonder that the county has long been a popular destination for family holidays.

-Somerset is also home to the Cheddar Gorge, which features dramatic cliffs rising 450ft to the stunning stalactite caverns, a world-famous attraction which reveals fascinating stories of our prehistoric ancestors.
-Thrill-seekers will also love visiting Cheddar Gorge as it is a renowned international centre for caving and rock climbing!
+The county is also home to the Cheddar Gorge, which features dramatic cliffs rising 450ft to the stunning stalactite caverns, a world-famous attraction which reveals fascinating stories of our prehistoric ancestors.
+The thrill-seekers in your family will also love visiting Cheddar Gorge as it’s a renowned international centre for caving and rock climbing!

-For those with an interest in the past, Bath is surely a must-see with its parks, museums and historic sites covering everything from Roman times to its links with the author Jane Austen, while the towns of Wells and Glastonbury both offer cathedrals, abbeys and stunning architecture to marvel at.
+If you have an interest in the past you must make a trip to Bath to explore its museums and historic sites and find out about its Roman history and links with the author Jane Austen, while the towns of Wells and Glastonbury both offer cathedrals, abbeys and stunning architecture to marvel at.